 Observation, assessment and evaluation are planned for and used throughout the year to inform planning that will allow the children to succeed in their next steps of learning and ensure that each child's differing needs are met.
-Half-termly themes are based on the seven areas of learning that make up the EYFS curriculum including appropriate skills.
-Assessment is based around ongoing observation and the recording of progress towards the 17 Early Learning Goals.
+Half-termly enquiry questions are based on the seven areas of learning that make up the EYFS curriculum including appropriate skills.
+Assessment is based around ongoing observation and the recording of progress using our own milestones document which sets expectations at key points across the Reception year.
+At the end of the year children are assessed against the 17 Early Learning Goals.